-Furthermore, this study’s insights into tweet volume patterns can assist in predictive modeling and geospatial research.
+Furthermore, this project’s insights into tweet volume patterns can assist in predictive modeling and geospatial research.
 By using the temporal and geographical features highlighted in the SHAP analysis, researchers can predict future trends in tweet activity, which could correlate with real-world events such as outbreaks or changes in government policies.
 This predictive capability can support decision-makers in preparing for potential surges in public engagement and ensuring that resources are distributed efficiently.
 For example, countries with consistently high tweet volumes may require more urgent attention and allocation of resources, while regions with lower engagement might need targeted efforts to increase awareness or participation in health initiatives.

-Ultimately, this research can bridge the gap between social media analytics and real-world applications, enabling a more data-driven approach to public health interventions.
+Ultimately, this project can bridge the gap between social media analytics and real-world applications, enabling a more data-driven approach to public health interventions.
 By understanding the factors that influence social media discussions around COVID-19, health organizations can improve their ability to communicate effectively with the public, address emerging concerns, and adapt their strategies as the pandemic evolves.
 This approach can also be applied to other global health crises, offering a valuable framework for real-time monitoring and response.

 Methodology